xyproto/orbiton/README.md

 * Learning programming languages, like Rust or Zig.
 * Editing files deep within larger Go or C++ projects.
 * Solving Advent of Code tasks.
-* Writing poetry with the help of ChatGPT, directly in the editor.
+* Generate poetry with the help of ChatGPT, by prefixing a prompt with `!`.
 * Being placed on a live image for a Linux or BSD distro, since it supports VT100, is small and self-contained, has a built-in log, man page and image viewer, can be used as `EDITOR=o visudo` and has built-in support for editing and formatting `/etc/fstab` files.

 For a more feature complete editor that is also written in Go, check out [micro](https://github.com/zyedidia/micro).